 Publication bias

 We found evidence of publication bias for estimates of sex differences in mean or variances for personality traits in only one of 10 tests.
 The precision of the study predicted the effect size for the sex difference in the mean for invertebrates (p = 0.004; Supplementary Table S12).
-The test remained significant after correcting for multiple testing (critical Bonferroni P-value of 0.05/10 = 0.005).
+The test remained significant after correcting for multiple testing (critical Bonferroni p-value of 0.05/10 = 0.005).

 Discussion